fbpx

 d) Make your expectations clear

 Potential hires should understand company culture and policy before they join full-time, as it helps set expectations for the role they are applying for.
-This way, job seekers can decide if the company is a good fit for them before making a long-term commitment.

 a) Online directories